Overview

 Greenhouse Gas (GHG) Assessment

-As of 2017, Port activities were estimated to generate approximately 583 metric tons of Scope 1 carbon dioxide (MT CO2e) per year, an amount equivalent to approximately 23 American families.
-Under the State Agencies Climate Leadership Act, Washington State only requires annual monitoring and reporting for entities generating in excess of 10,000 MT CO2e per year.
-While our carbon footprint is relatively small, we are still compelled to identify opportunities for reduction.
+As part of its continuing focus on sustainability, the Port of Olympia completed a Greenhouse Gas (GHG) Emissions Report in 2017 of its airport operations.
+Based on report findings and Washington State Department of Ecology protocol, the Port has a relatively small carbon footprint, generating approximately only 583 metric tons of Scope 1 carbon dioxide (MT CO2e) per year, an amount equivalent to approximately 23 American families.
+Under the State Agencies Climate Leadership Act, Washington State requires annual monitoring and reporting for entities generating in excess of 10,000 MT CO2e per year.

 Sea Level Rise